The Unicorn & Annexe, Bath Road, Melksham, Wiltshire

 Description

-Half of the former Unicorn Bar and Restaurant offered as a doer-upper for a small sociable business.
+The former Unicorn Bar and Restaurant is currently offered as a doer-upper for a sociable business or developer or to include a contractors near site office.
 The building retains part of the classical Georgian frontage.
-Grade II listed.
+The rear has mixed single storey additions suited for alternative use.

-Main services have been reconnected reconnected.
-All rubbish removed with the site ready for a new owners ideas.
+Main services have been reconnected.
+The site ready for a new ideas.
+At least 4 parking spaces

 - Service charge